pauwels-labs/redact-docs/source/getting-started.rst

 1. Get access to a `redact-store`_ instance
 2. Install the `redact-client`_ locally on a device
-3. Point your browser to a redact-enabled website
+3. Point your browser to a Redact-enabled website

 .. _redact-store: https://github.com/pauwels-labs/redact-store
 .. _redact-client: https://github.com/pauwels-labs/redact-client

-Setup redact-store
+Setup Redact-store
 ------------------
 The storage service can be either self-hosted or provided by a third-party.
 Since it only stores encrypted data, the provider of the storage service does